Exterior Painters Commonly Missed Areas

 Your Exterior Painters Are Missing These Areas

 When areas are left unpainted or improperly prepared, it will lead to wood rot and costly repairs.
-But the untold truth is that exterior painters will often leave areas unpainted that you may not be aware of.
+But the untold truth is that an exterior painter will often leave areas unpainted that you may not be aware of.

-Some of these unpainted areas are hard to reach and often not visible but still are important to paint!
+Some of these unpainted areas are hard to reach and often not visible, but still are important to protect!
 We will reveal those areas and explain the consequences of leaving these areas exposed!

 Exterior Painters Miss Corner Board Edges

 The underside or cut edge of wood corner boards is commonly missed by exterior painters.
 As the water sheds down a corner board, residual water will curl over the exposed edge and absorb into the wood.
 The wood will start to split and eventually lead to complete rot over time.